ArchiveBox/docs/Security-Overview.md

 (This is why we don't support serving ArchiveBox from a subdirectory like `myapps.example.com/archivebox/`, it's too dangerous to share domains)

 The industry standard approach is to use a separate domain for untrusted content, for example Github uses `githubusercontent.com` and Google uses `googleusercontent.com` for all user-uploaded files.
-If hosting ArchiveBox publicly, do the same and keep it on an isolated domain in order to mitigate potential damage of leaked cookies, CORS, and CSRF attack.
+If hosting ArchiveBox publicly, do the same and keep it on an isolated domain in order to mitigate potential damage of leaked cookies, CORS, and CSRF attacks.

 To protect the Admin dashboard, it's also recommended to serve all content under `/archive/` on a separate domain from `/admin/`.
 We do this on our servers using a simple redirect rule in nginx/cloudflare like so: